-Decreasing Expression of Oncogenic Transcription Factors
+Decreasing Expression of Cancer-Driving Genes

-SY-1365 has shown significant anti-proliferative and pro-apoptotic activity in multiple preclinical models of difficult-to-treat solid tumors, including triple negative breast, small cell lung and ovarian cancers.
-SY-1365 has induced anti-tumor activity in both cell line-derived xenograft and patient-derived xenograft models of triple negative breast cancer, including significant regressions at a twice weekly dosing regimen consistent with the initial regimen being used in the Phase 1 clinical trial.
-In preclinical models, SY-1365 has also been shown to preferentially kill cancer cells over non-cancerous cells and can lower the expression of oncogenic transcription factors, including MYC.
+SY-1365 has shown significant anti-proliferative and pro-apoptotic activity in multiple preclinical models of difficult-to-treat solid tumors and blood cancers, including ovarian, breast and small cell lung cancers and acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL).
+SY-1365 has induced anti-tumor activity in patient-derived xenograft models of ovarian cancer and breast cancer, including significant regressions at a twice weekly dosing regimen consistent with the initial regimen being used in the Phase 1 clinical trial.
+In preclinical studies, SY-1365 has also been shown to preferentially kill cancer cells over non-cancerous cells and can lower the expression of key cancer-driving genes.

 Upon completing the dose escalation portion of the ongoing Phase 1 trial, we plan to expand the trial to focus initially on ovarian cancer.